movalex/rpi-jupyter/README.md

 * `c.NotebookApp.open_browser = False`
 * `c.NotebookApp.ip = '*'`
-* `c.NotebookApp.notebook_dir = '/home/jovyan/work'"`

-If you would like to change some config, create your own jupyter_notebook_config.py (or use sample file from this repository) on the docker host and run the following:
+If you would like to change some config, create your own `jupyter_notebook_config.py` (or use sample file from this repository) on the docker host and run the following:

-    docker run -it -p <host port>:<dest port> -v <path to your config file>:/home/jovyan/.jupyter/jupyter_notebook_config.py maxjiang/rpi-jupyter
+    docker run -it -p <host port>:<dest port> -v <path to your config file>:/home/jovyan/.jupyter/jupyter_notebook_config.py movalex/rpi-jupyter-conda

 This maps a local config file to the container.

-The notebook will run under unpriviledged user `jovyan` (uid=1000) in group `users` with ownership of `/home/jovyan`.
+The notebook will run under unpriviledged user `jovyan` (uid=1000) with ownership of `/home/jovyan` and `opt/conda`.
 If you want to mount your default working directory on the host to preserve work even when notebook is not running or destroyed, use additional `-v` option:

-    docker run -it docker run -it -p <host port>:<dest port> -v <path to your config file>:/home/jovyan/.jupyter/jupyter_notebook_config.py -v /some/host/folder/for/work:/home/jovyan/work  maxjiang/rpi-jupyter
+    docker run -it docker run -it -p <host port>:<dest port> -v <path to your config file>:/home/jovyan/.jupyter/jupyter_notebook_config.py -v /some/host/folder/for/work:/home/jovyan/work  movalex/rpi-jupyter-conda

-To login a bash session with rootless priviledges, use:
+To login a bash session use:

     docker exec -it <container id> /bin/bash

 If you want to start bash session with root accesss so you could do more, just use this command:

-    docker exec -it <container id> -u 0 /bin/bash
+    docker exec -it -u 0 <container id> /bin/bash

 ### For Data Scientists
-Use the above command to open a new bash session in your container and run the following:

-    cd ../ && sh datascience.sh

-This will install almost all the Python modules you need for most Data Science tasks.
+You can pull `movalex/rpi-jupyter-conda-datascience` so that you have most of the data science packages installed.
+This image has preinstalled following additional packages:

+    cython flask h5py numexpr pandas pillow pycrypto pytables scikit-learn scipy sqlalchemy sympy beautifulsoup4 bokeh cloudpickle dill matplotlib scikit-image seaborn statsmodels vincent xlrd nltk

+You can install additional packages manually via `conda install` or `pip install`.
+This will work with unpriviledged user, since all pachakes are installed in `opt/conda`, owned by this user.

+Here's a list of all packages available for Raspberry Pi via Conda:

+    anaconda-client, argcomplete, astropy, bitarray, blist, boto, bsdiff4, cheetah (Python 2 only), conda, conda-build, configobj, cython, cytoolz, docutils, enum34 (Python 2 only), ephem, flask, grin (Python 2 only), h5py, ipython, jinja2, lxml, mercurial (Python 2 only), netcdf4, networkx, nltk, nose, numexpr, numpy, openpyxl, pandas, pillow, pip, ply, psutil, pycosat, pycparser, pycrypto, pycurl, pyflakes, pytables, pytest, python, python-dateutil, pytz, pyyaml, pyzmq (armv7l only), requests, scikit-learn (armv7l only), scipy (armv7l only), setuptools, six, sqlalchemy, sphinx, sympy, toolz, tornado, twisted, werkzeug, wheel

+For further information see [conda support for raspberry pi 2 and power8 le](https://www.continuum.io/content/conda-support-raspberry-pi-2-and-power8-le)